4. Scenes page

 Fig. 4.12 Data offer Panel

-It’s possible to look at additional details of a dataset by clicking on the list item.
-Additional details include an image preview of the dataset, if available, the dataset and the sub-dataset information.
-A specific button provides a way back to the search.
+Additional details of a dataset can be viewed by clicking on the list item, which include an image preview of the dataset, if available, the dataset and the sub-dataset information.
+Another button provides a way back to the search.

 ../_images/4-13.png